bcapdevilac/gollum/how-to-integrate-google-calendar/step1.md

 This is the step 1 for integrate google calendar.

-More information, and more! moreeee
+More information, and more! moreeee and more